GilGil1/go-metrics-examples/README.md

 # go-metrics-examples
 Examples of instrumenting go program metrics

-In this repository
+In this repository we shall presnt code examples to:

-* Old style metric which are distributed in differemnt packages
+* Expose metric which are distributed in differemnt packages
 * Exposing Go runtime / metrics using a prometheus instrumentation library
 * Exposing Go runtime / metrics using a Open Telemetry instrumentation library